Sparta Monday Night

 Table

-Note: The table is always open immediately after the break shot.
-When the table
+table is always open immediately after the break shot.
+When the table is open

-is open it is legal to hit any solid or stripe or the eight (8) ball first in
+it is legal to hit any solid or stripe or the eight (8) ball first in the

-the process of pocketing the called stripe or solid.
-On an open table, all
+process of pocketing the called stripe or solid.
+On an open table, all pocketed

-pocketed balls remain pocketed.
-The choice of stripes or solids is not
+balls remain pocketed.
+The choice of stripes or solids is not determined on the

-determined on the break even if balls are made from only one or both groups.
-THE
+if balls are made from only one or both groups.

 D.